 Every media cue is marked with an icon in the top left corner of the thumbnail.
 These icons match the ones shown next to the Background and Foregrounds bins in the Video/Image Bin.
-Any media that is added directly to the program in the bins or added directly to a presentation from the computer will end up as a Background or Foreground.
+Any media that is added directly to the program in the bins or added directly to a presentation from the computer will end up as a Background or Foreground and behave accordingly.
 If you drag a media file from Finder or Windows Explorer directly into a presentation and drop it onto an existing slide, it will be added as a Background.
 If you drop the same cue between slides or into a presentation by itself, it will be added as a Foreground.

-The simplest slide you can build is a solid color background (black by default) and a single text box.
-This uses just two layers.
-You can then add a Background--video or still image--to the cue.
-The Background is placed between the slide color and text box.
-A background will continue to show as you change slides, so you only need to add a background one time to a presentation.
-Slides can contain a number of slide objects, including additional pictures and videos, that will all display above the Background media.
-By default, all Backgrounds are set to Stretch to Fill so that they fill up the output.
+The simplest slide you can build would have a single text box.
+This would be displayed on the slide layer.
+If you have specified a background color, then the background color layer would also be displayed.You can add a cue to change the Background--video or still image--to the cue.
+This background "cue" will be played on the video playback layer, which is between the background color and the slide layer.
+A background will continue to show as you change slides, so you only need to add a background to slides on which you wish the background to change.
+Slides can contain a number of slide objects, including additional pictures and videos, that will all display above the video playback layer.
+By default, all videos imported as backgrounds are set to Stretch to Fill so that they fill up the output.
 You can read more about the scaling options here.